mtkhan3/policy-lab-playbook/README.md

 There’s a saying that programmers use – think global program locally.
 It means keep you vision big and keep it in front of you.
 But prototype small and lightweight.
 The prototype is a means to get people talking about what they need.
 A prototype triggers a richer discussion that isn’t possible to have by simply talking about an idea.
 Let your insights from interviewing people take the lead and guide you into promising directions.

+**How are you measuring impact?**

+Begin your process by asking what is the vision, what is the the best-case scenario impact you would hope to have?
+Utilize this as a visionary marker to guide your process in designing.
+Engage with your stakeholders on a conversation about their definition of success for the project at hand.

 ## Play 4 - Embrace openness and the technology.

 At first, you can think using a public Kanban board or Slack is odd.
 However, as we prepare to be policymakers and civil servants, it's important to get comfortable with transparency about the process (since taxpayers are entrusting us to make decisions on their behalf).
 Also, these are pretty cool tools to learn.